andrew/ultimate-awesome/README.md

 - [awesome-fsharp-project-templates](https://github.com/adelarsq/awesome-fsharp-project-templates) - Awesome F# Project Templates 🔷💙💛🤍💚.
 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
 - [awesome-lucene](https://github.com/Anant/awesome-lucene) - A curated list of Awesome Apache Lucene links and resources.
+- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.